Didier Drogba: Shanghai Shenhua

 On 22 May 2012, Chelsea released a note on their official website announcing that Drogba would leave the club when his contract expired at the end of June 2012.
-On 19 June 2012, Drogba declared he would be joining Chinese Super League side Shanghai Shenhua, linking up with his former Chelsea teammate Nicolas Anelka.
-It was reported that he signed a two-and-a-half-year deal where he would earn £200,000 a week.
+On 19 June 2012, Drogba declared he would join Chinese Super League side Shanghai Shenhua, linking up with his former Chelsea teammate Nicolas Anelka.
+It was reported that he signed a two-and-a-half-year deal for £200,000 a week.
 On 22 July, Drogba made his debut for Shanghai Shenhua in a 1–1 away draw against Guangzhou R&F, coming on as a substitute for Brazilian defender Moisés in the second half.
 He assisted Cao Yunding's equaliser in the 67th minute.
 On 4 August, he scored his first two goals in a 5–1 win against Hangzhou Greentown.
 He scored two more goals on 25 August, both set up by Anelka, as Shenhua drew 3–3 with Shandong Luneng.